 If Liam's digging into his past pushed him to march onward, sparking a six-month period of immense creativity, it also laid a template for the album's sound.
 The Latchkey Kid wears Liam's love of Americana proudly on its sleeve, although this is no mere stylistic affectation, this music has been his biggest source of inspiration and joy since his teenage years.

 Cast back into the mindset of his early 20s, he found himself reaching for the records he loved back then.
-The likes of Ryan Adams, Whiskeytown, Josh Rouse, early Bright Eyes, Josh Ritter and more.
+The likes of Jason Isbell, The Shins, Josh Rouse, early Bright Eyes, Josh Ritter and more.
 Melded with Liam's characteristically north-western delivery, the result is pure idiosyncrasy.
 Alt-country, if the countryside in question was the Peak District rather than Nebraska.
-The electric shuffle of Didn't It Rain, the album's fourth track, is Ryan Adams' To Be Young had Adams been born and raised in Prestwich.

 Elsewhere on the album, there are two tracks that will be familiar to Liam fans – Who's Gonna Love You? and When I'm Alone – re-recorded and reimagined, and thoroughly deserving of the chance to shine on an album.

 While the record's creative starting point and writing were significant, the recording sessions were every bit as vital.
 Taking place over three days in Liverpool's Parr Street, there were time constraints, effectively there was one chance to get it right, but Liam and the band he assembled were adamant they would make a positive of any pressure.

 "I've always believed that something is lost somewhere between the vibrancy of a demo version of a song and the final recording," says Liam.
 "And Roo Walker, the guitarist and producer of this album, said my best vocal take is always my first or second pass, as it's an honest reaction to what I've written."